NED Features

 LEVEL 5 brings together in a single gateway WEB site (where copyrights allow) "original" documents and reviews, and/or electronic links to articles of current and lasting interest to cosmologists, particle physicists, and extragalactic astronomers.

 LEVEL 5 is a hyperlinked document, providing multiple paths to information, presented at a variety of levels of complexity: from simple definitions up to essays, recent research articles, detailed monographs, and extensive reviews.
-Within each of these articles, the individual extragalactic objects cited in the text are cross-linked to the NED Basic Data frames, and similarly all available citations are hyperlinked to NASA's Abstract Data Service (ADS) or to ASTRO-PH, in some important cases prior to publication.
+Within each of these articles, the individual extragalactic objects cited in the text are cross-linked to the NED Basic Data, and similarly all available citations are hyperlinked to NASA's Abstract Data Service (ADS) or to ASTRO-PH, in some important cases prior to publication.
 Tabular Data, images, and graphs are also provided and are being progressively linked to and from essays and review articles.

 Back to the Features List.